ktrachtova/perseqpipe/docs/module_description.md

 ## Module 1️⃣: FirstQC

 The FIRSTQC module checks the quality of raw sequencing data.
-It uses FastQC to scan each sample for various quality metrics and MultiQC to aggregate all results from FastQC into one HTML report.
+It uses `FastQC` to scan each sample for various quality metrics and `MultiQC` to aggregate all results from `FastQC` into one HTML report.

 ## Module 2️⃣: Preprocessing

 The PREPROCESSING module cleans raw sequencing reads and prepares FASTQ files with collapsed reads for subsequent alignment.
 Based on the library preparation kit specified by the user through the parameter `--lib_type`, the following set of preprocessing steps will be executed:

-1. Remove adapters from the 3’ end (cutadapt)
+1. Remove adapters from the 3’ end (`cutadapt`)
-2. (Optional: QIAseq) Collapse reads using UMIs (fastx_collapser, bbmap)
+2. (Optional: QIAseq) Collapse reads using UMIs (`fastx_collapser`, `bbmap`)
-3. (Optional: QIAseq) Remove second 3’ end adapters and UMIs (cutadapt)
+3. (Optional: QIAseq) Remove second 3’ end adapters and UMIs (`cutadapt`)
-4. (Optional: Nextflex V3) Remove the first 4 and last 4 bases from each read (cutadapt)
+4. (Optional: Nextflex V3) Remove the first 4 and last 4 bases from each read (`cutadapt`)
-5. Collapse cleaned reads (fastx_collapser, bbmap)
+5. Collapse cleaned reads (`fastx_collapser`, `bbmap`)

 The output of the PREPROCESSING module consists of cleaned, collapsed reads ready for alignment (suffix `.cleaned.reads.fastq.gz`).
-Each type of preprocessed read also undergoes post-processing checks with FastQC, and an overall MultiQC HTML report is produced, summarizing the quality of all samples after each preprocessing step.
+Each type of preprocessed read also undergoes post-processing checks with `FastQ`C, and an overall `MultiQC` HTML report is produced, summarizing the quality of all samples after each preprocessing step.

 Currently supported library preparation kits:
 * QIAseq miRNA Library Kit (QIAGEN)